 “Evidence points to all of these groups as targets, though by far the largest, most vulnerable, and most readily exploitable population is prisoners of conscience, most prominently (until recent years) practitioners of Falun Gong.
 A similar range of evidence from the past few years suggests the targeting of Uyghurs as well.”

-Falun Gong, also known as Falun Dafa, is a spiritual discipline based on meditation and slow-moving exercises, with practitioners following three main principles: Truthfulness, Compassion, Tolerance.
+Falun Gong, also known as Falun Dafa, is a spiritual discipline based on meditation and slow-moving exercises, with practitioners following three main principles: Truthfulness, Compassion, and Tolerance.

 It began in northern China during the early 1990s.
 Easy to learn and free, it quickly spread through China and beyond its borders.
 Due to the practice’s popularity, the Chinese communist state began to persecute Falun Gong practitioners in 1999.

 In more recent years, there have been more than a million Turkic Muslims — mostly Uyghurs — thrown into a vast system of reeducation camps across China’s far-west Xinjiang region.

 London Tribunal into Forced Organ Harvesting in China

 The release of Robertson’s report followed the March 1 publication of the final judgment of the London Tribunal into Forced Organ Harvesting in China.